 Long-Term Capital Gains Tax + NIIT (37%): $599,400

-We recommended a monetized installment sale of the intellectual property, because this would allow the owners to avoid immediate capital gains tax instead defer the capital gains tax for 30 years.
+We recommended a tax-deferred cash out of the intellectual property, because this would allow the owners to avoid immediate capital gains tax instead defer the capital gains tax for 30 years.

 The monetized installment sale approach, briefly summarized: